 27. What action will you take?

 We will inform you of our final decision.
-If we uphold your complaint, we may make recommendations to the authorising body to amend their procedures in future.
+If we uphold your complaint against the authorising body, we will inform that body of our decision and we may make recommendations to the authorising body to amend their procedures in future.
 Such recommendations are taken very seriously by the authorising bodies.